intel/ittapi/pyitt/README.md

 ## Installation

-pyitt package is available on PyPi and can be installed in the usual way for the supported configurations:
+[TODO] pyitt package is available on PyPi and can be installed in the usual way for the supported configurations:

-    pip install pyitt
+[TODO]    pip install intel-pyitt

 ## Build